JustUtahCoders/meeting-notes/README.md

 Notes from group meetings.

 ## 3/16/2019
 Leah and Tucker met at Nostalgia to talk about content/videos/help guides.
-We determined a good place to start would be a high-level video helping people read and understand their BCI.
+We determined a good place to start would be a high-level video helping people read and understand their BCI Criminal History printout.
 We wrote a first draft for that video.
 We also talked about providing transcripts / "blog post" like articles with each video.

 ## 3/12/2019